 Reply from Jason N:

 Thanks for your help!
 Our fish is back to being healthy with just the wage changes alone.
 Something must have wen bad in the water.
 We will have to keep up on our tank water better.
 It’s hard to make sure your younger son is doing a chore like this and probably lies when you ask him to cover his path.
+My male’s name is Hercules and he is a tough fish.

 Posted by Rachel Yuang: